0nlyjazz/0nlyjazz.github.io/README.md

-# My notes about Rust, Raspberry, Linux kernel and more...
+# My notes about Rust, Raspberry Pi, Linux kernel and more...

 Disclaimer: The following content are my personal notes and I cannot guarantee that it will work for you.
-If you're going to use them, you're on your own
+If you're going to use them, you're on your own.

 ##### Compiling latest Rust enabled linux kernel for aarch64: